Categories

 Page caching

-Page caching effectively stores a copy of a webpages framework closer to the user so the data has less distance to traverse and consequently less energy is consumed.
+Page caching effectively stores a copy of a web page framework closer to the user so the data has less distance to traverse and consequently less energy is consumed.

 What is being done

-Many of these issues are being address in Jisc’s website redesign.
+Many of these issues are being addressed in Jisc’s website redesign.
 Important steps we’ve taken include:

 • Implementing React JS, an open-source JavaScript library that allows elements on a page to be updated/loaded only when a user interacts with them.